 She joined the SVPGlobal Advisory Council earlier this year and transitioned to the full-time role of chief strategy and chief commercial officer in October.

 Most recently, she was CEO and board director at OCIO firm Hirtle Callaghan.
-She also served as the chief investment officer to New York City Mayor Bloomberg and spent 10 years at AllianceBernstein, where she was CIO of the firm’s multi-asset and retail investment businesses.
+She also served as the chief investment officer to New York Mayor Michael Bloomberg and spent 10 years at AllianceBernstein, where she was CIO of the firm’s multi-asset and retail investment businesses.

 In September, the $9.8 billion firm closed the Strategic Value Dislocation Fund, L.P., a custom mandate with more than $1.65 billion of investor commitments, to address investment opportunities created by the recent market dislocation.
 The new custom mandate complements and adds flexibility to SVPGlobal’s Strategic Value Restructuring Fund and its Strategic Value Special Situations funds.

 Officials said that having worked with SVPGlobal initially on a consultative basis, she is already deeply integrated across the firm.
 Nagaswami will work directly with Founder and CIO Victor Khosla on strategic initiatives to ensure the firm maintains its growth and excellence as a leading alternative investor.